TrevorDrayton03/hybrid-work-security-assessment/README.md

 It is with TRU's (Thompson Rivers University's) permission that I make this public on GitHub.

 The Hybrid Work Security Assessment (HWSA) checks if individual devices (clients) meet TRU's security standards.
 Passing the HWSA is a mandatory requirement for joining the Hybrid Work Program.

-HIPS rules are reviewed separately, regularly, and asynchronously.
-The HWSA is specifically designed as a flexible tool to interact with this process, allowing it to be easily reconfigured when the process undergoes changes.
+HIPS rules are checked regularly and asynchronously from a separate process.
+The HWSA is specifically designed to interact flexibly with this process, allowing it to be easily reconfigured when the process undergoes changes.

 ## Documentation
 - [User Stories.docx](https://github.com/TrevorDrayton03/hybrid-work-security-assessment/files/12443731/User.Stories.docx)